unil-lettres/impact/README.md

 [http://impact.lan:8026/api/v2/messages](http://impact.lan:8026/api/v2/messages)

+## PHP code style

+All PHP files will be inspected during CI for code style issues.
+If you want to make a dry run beforehand, use the following command.

+``docker exec impact-app ./vendor/bin/pint --test``

+And if you want to automatically fix the issues.

+``docker exec impact-app ./vendor/bin/pint``

 ## Testing

-Run the following commands from the framework root directory (/site).
+Functional and unit tests will be played during CI.
+If you want to run them locally, use the following commands from the framework root directory (/site).
 Check environment file for requirements.

 ### Launch local testing environment